St Paul's Cathedral Concert June 2011

 These gave their todays".

-• He arranged a concert at St. Paul's Cathedral at which the anthem was premiered on the 29th June 2011, at a most wonderful concert given by the Choristers in the presence of Her Royal Highness The Duchess of Gloucester.
-Tom played the horn, Jonathan, my eldest son, played percussion, and Harry, my youngest, who is one of the St. Paul's Choristers, sang the solo part of the anthem.
+- He arranged a most wonderful concert at St Paul's Cathedral on the 29th June 2011 at which the anthem was premiered by the St Paul's Choristers in the presence of Her Royal Highness The Duchess of Gloucester.
+Tom played the horn, Jonathan, my eldest son, played percussion, and Harry, my youngest, who is one of the St Paul's Choristers, sang the solo part of the anthem.
 It was a truly memorable evening;

-• He arranged for the anthem to be recorded by the St. Paul's Choristers to CD and this was made available for sale through iTunes;
+- He arranged for the anthem to be recorded by the St. Paul's Choristers to CD and this was made available for sale on-line.
+Please download the single from iTunes and remember to write a glowing review.
+If you would like a copy of the CD please e-mail us via our Contact Us page;

 We would like to thank all of you who contributed to this fabulous total.
-Our JustGiving site was finally closed in September 2012.
+The JustGiving site was finally closed in September 2012.

-The website has now changed and is predominantly a family record although it does include two other interesting sections.
+The website has now changed and is predominantly a family record although it does include four other interesting sections.

 The 'Went the Day Well?' original articles

-• These are articles written by friends and family which describe a day that was memorable to the author in one way or another.
+- These are articles written by friends and family - as well as a few from people who have submitted something on-line having come across this website - which describe a day that was memorable to the author in one way or another.
 Please read them; many are excellent.
+We are very pleased to receive articles from anyone who would like to contribute.

 Wesley Roddie's 'Letters to a Young Methodist'

 He wrote a regular invited column in an Irish Methodist weekly, the Irish Christian Advocate, between 1925 and 1930 dealing with the problems being faced by the young in which he gave advice on how to tackle them.
-Many of these were preserved by Mary's father and Mary has given permission for them to be published on this site.
-Rather than put them all on at the same time, I have decided to add one every month or so.
-They are wonderful articles and many contain advice which remains pertinent today.
+Many of these were preserved by Mary's father and Mary gave permission for them to be published on this site.
+Over a period of about eighteen months I added fourteen of these articles to this website; they are all very well written and most contain advice which remains pertinent today.
 Click on the link above and have a read.

 Finally, it is important that we acknowledge the immense help and advice that we have received throughout from Tom's uncle, Neville Hockley.
 Not only did he help set up the website including the fantastic moving logo in the top left hand corner of each page, he also helped design the posters and flyers for the St. Paul's Cathedral Concert, the logos for the side of the support van during the cycle ride and the CD booklet.
 If you want to know more about him and his wife, Catherine - their website really is worth a look - then follow this link: zeroXTE